toddjordan/guides/source/localizable/tutorial/service.md

   allowing for easier refactoring and maintenance.
 * It is lazy-loaded, meaning it won't be initialized until it is called the first time.
   In some cases this can reduce your app's processor load and memory consumption.
-* It is a singleton,
+* It is a singleton, which means there is only one instance of the service object in browser.
-  which will allow us to keep map data will the user navigates around the app, so that returning to a page doesn't require it to reload its maps.
+  This will allow us to keep map data while the user navigates around the app, so that returning to a page doesn't require it to reload its maps.
-* It follows a lifecycle,
-  meaning we have hooks to execute cleanup code when the service stops, preventing things like memory leaks and unnecessary processing.

 Let's get started creating our service by generating it through Ember CLI, which will create the service file, as well as a unit test for it.